deluxejamie/deluxejamie/README.md

 ### Hello, I'm Jamie 🇬🇧</h3>
 I'm an 18 year-old computer science and mathematics enthusiast, part time freelance developer and student of CS undergrad @ University of Warwick.
 Most of my experience consists of Node.js applications with some experience using Python, React and Java.
-Currently I'm exploring Haskell and TypeScript.

 ### Technologies I Use</h3>